GurkeHDd/Missionchief-Bot/README.md

 The bot can be downloaded from "https://github.com/GurkeHDd/Free-Leitstellenspiel.de-BOT".

-There is now a Discord server for the bot "https://discord.gg/rfsbgYwJUQ".

 THE VERSIONS "US,AU,CZ,DK,ES,FR,IT,JP,NL,NO,PL,SE,UK,RU,RO,PT,TU" are not yet fully functional!
 The versions work anyway!
 You just have to create the missing.json yourself!
 If you are using one of the previously listed versions you can write to me on Discord and help to complete the versions